MaximArtemev/NFCalib/README.md

 ### Data

-We are using a number of common tabular datasets as well as well known CIFAR and MNIST.
+We are using a number of common tabular datasets as well as well known MNIST.
 To download it all just run: `cd src/data && python3 get_data.py`